TianTianCodeMa/iChen-CppLib/doc/ichen_cpp_lib_reference.md

 ### Job Modes

-Job mode numbers for this library are *different* from those in OpenProtocol&trade; (see [this document](https://github.com/chenhsong/OpenProtocol/blob/master/doc/enums.md#JobModes)).
+Job mode numbers for this library are *different* from those in OpenProtocol™ (see [this document](https://github.com/chenhsong/OpenProtocol/blob/master/doc/enums.md#JobModes)).
-**DO NOT USE** the job mode numbers in OpenProtocol&trade;; use the job modes numbers below instead:
+**DO NOT USE** the job mode numbers in OpenProtocol™, use the job modes numbers below instead:

 |Job Mode         |Number       |
 |-----------------|:-----------:|